 - Want to make this fancier?
 Replace the water with plain or fruit-flavored sparkling water, and add it after all the ingredients have been pureed in the blender.

 If you liked this recipe and found it helpful, give it some love by sharing!

 - Start by dicing the fresh mango.
-Turn the mango so one of the pointed ends is standing on the cutting board.
-Use a sharp knife to slice off the sides, leaving you with three pieces of mango: one with the pit and two with the flesh.
+Turn it so one of the pointed ends is standing on the cutting board.
+Use a sharp knife to slice off the sides, leaving you with three pieces of fruit: one with the pit and two with the flesh.

-- Place the diced mango in a blender, and add the lemon juice and sugar and puree until smooth.
+- Place the diced mango in a blender, add the lemon juice and sugar, and puree until smooth.

 - Add the water and lime juice and blend again until well mixed.
 Taste and adjust the amount of citrus juice, water, and sugar to your personal taste.

 - Pour over ice, garnish with a sprig of fresh mint, and enjoy.
 Leftover lemonade can be refrigerated for up to 3 days, or frozen into a slushie.

 - It's best to use mangoes that are ripe, but still slightly firm.

 - Be sure to freshly squeeze the citrus juice for the best flavor.
 I like to use this citrus reamer to make the process quick and easy.